-The concentration courses are designed to apply the core requirements to each area of specialization.
-This area of concentration allows the student to combine cultural, economic, ethical, legal and professional standards with your practical area of interest.
+The concentration courses are designed to apply the knowledge acquired during the core requirements.
+The area of concentration allows the student to combine cultural, economic, ethical, legal and professional standards to their area of interest.
 Concentration choices prepare students to apply theoretical knowledge and analytical skills in health care leadership positions.